 3. Still on the to do list is to get Mylar bags and O2 absorbers so I can repackage my bulk foods for storage.
 I will worry about the heat and the space for food storage later.
 Sound familiar?
 Oh my, this is so different than Washington where I never have to worry about temperature and basements are common.

 4. Loosely related to food, I purchased two cast iron skillets, in the 12” and 15” sizes.

 1. Of all of my immediate concerns, this was the most difficult.
 One solution is that when we take Tucker the Awesome Wonder Dog on his daily hike, we pick up wood debris that is laying around from neighboring active construction actives.

-2. This pair of Fiskars pruning shears from Amazon will allow be to discreetly snip of twigs from random vegetation I find here and there along the way.
+2. This pair of Fiskars pruning shears will allow be to discreetly snip of twigs from random vegetation I find here and there along the way.
 Can you burn cactus in a rocket stove?
 Perhaps some of you desert natives can help educate me.

 3. Bags of charcoal are on the list of things to purchase next week.

 Whew.
 This has been tougher than I thought it would be and a lot more expensive.
 There is also the time factor.
 I still have remnants of my day job to attend to as well as this website.
 Still, this is grand adventure and for better or for worse, there is no looking back.

 Current Backdoor Survival Giveaways

 Let’s kick off the Fall giveaway season on Backdoor Survival with this Survival Shovel from SportsTek!